 AP & IB Programs

 AP Capstone is a College Board program offered at every LISD high school campus.
 As part of the AP Capstone Program, the AP Seminar and AP Research courses allow students the ability to explore specific academic interests not tied to a content area.
 Students who complete the two-year program requirements can earn one of two different AP Capstone awards.
+Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP exams of their choosing receive the AP Capstone Diploma.
+Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP exams receive the AP Seminar and Research Certificate.

 Exam for Acceleration